Deep thermalization under charge-conserving quantum dynamics: Review of deep thermalization

-In the absence of symmetries or other constraints, it is reasonable to conjecture that the universal ensemble achieved in deep thermalization should feature all states in the Hilbert space on an equal footing.
-This property can be better formalized mathematically as {\it unitary invariance} of the limiting distribution, and leads to the definition of the Haar ensemble~\cite{mele_introduction_2024}.
-At the level of the first moment, this immediately implies equilibration of local subsystems to the maximally-mixed state, $\rho_A \xrightarrow{t\rightarrow\infty} \mathbb{I}_A / 2^{N_A}$, corresponding to Eq.~\eqref{eq:gibbs} with infinite temperature ($\beta = 0$), in line with expectations from standard quantum thermalization.
-However, this also nontrivially predicts the form of all higher moments, $\rho^{(k)}_{\mathcal E} (t) \xrightarrow{t\rightarrow\infty} \rho_{\rm Haar}^{(k)} $, where $\rho_{\rm Haar}^{(k)}$ are the moments of the Haar ensemble, whose forms are known analytically.
+The Haar ensemble correctly reproduces the first moment $\rho_A \xrightarrow{t\rightarrow\infty} \mathbb{I}_A / 2^{N_A}$, but also makes nontrivial predictions about the form of all higher moments: $\rho^{(k)}_{\mathcal E} (t) \xrightarrow{t\rightarrow\infty} \rho_{\rm Haar}^{(k)} $, where $\rho_{\rm Haar}^{(k)}$ are the moments of the Haar ensemble, whose forms are known analytically.
 In this specific case, there is a dedicated nomenclature for the condition $\Delta^{(k)} \leq \epsilon$: the ensemble is said to form an ``$\epsilon$-approximate quantum state $k$-design''~\cite{renes_symmetric_2004,ambainis_quantum_2007,roberts_chaos_2017,mele_introduction_2024}.
 This concept is of interest in quantum information science, specifically in the context of randomized algorithms or protocols, where it serves as an efficient alternative to the Haar distribution~\cite{knill_randomized_2008,dankert_exact_2009,huang_predicting_2020,lancien_weak_2020}.
+The emergence of the Haar ensemble in deep thermalization without conservation laws is supported by exact results on typical random states~\cite{cotler_emergent_2023} and on certain random circuit models in one dimension~\cite{ho_exact_2022,ippoliti_dynamical_2023}, as well as analytical and numerical calculations on other random circuit models~\cite{claeys_emergent_2022,ippoliti_dynamical_2023,ippoliti_solvable_2022}.